 - Any of the mandatory gates listed in these Course Instructions may be used as a finish line.

 - In the event of a shortened course, the S flag will not be flown and the sound signal will not be made (amendment to RRS 32).

 - Additional gates may be added to the course after the start signal.
 Skippers will be advised by email of any such changes.

 - Any additional finish gate that is added after the start signal will be placed on the same approx. bearing as the gates specified above (205 True).

 - In the event of a change to the course, the next mark on the leg currently being sailed may be changed (amendment to RRS 33).

 ACTIONS AFTER THE FINISH

-Once finished each team shall prepare their yacht for berthing and follow berthing instructions issued on VHF CH 77 by the Deputy Race Director.
+As each team approaches Flamenco Marina they shall call Clipper Race Control on VHF CH 77 and prepare their yacht for berthing.
+Full berthing instructions will be issued by the Deputy Race Director.

 Primary VHF CH 77

 Secondary VHF CH 72